-Diana is survived by her husband Jim, their three children Stephanie, JJ (Joseph John), and Michael, and their six grandchildren Ryan, Eric, Shelbie, Ethan, Vio, and Hannah.
-She is also survived by her three younger sisters Julie Healy, Joyce Poska, and Laura Commander, and her nieces Tinker Duclo and Monica Ball and nephew Jeremiah Jacobs.
+Diana is survived by her husband Jim, their three children: Stephanie, JJ (Joseph John), and Michael (Daisy) and six grandchildren Ryan, Eric, Shelbie, Ethan (Lisa), Vio, and Hannah.
+Diana is also survived by her three younger sisters Julie Healy, Joyce (Bill) Poska, and Laura (Ed) Commander, and her nieces Tinker Duclo and Monica Ball and nephew Jeremiah Jacobs.

 Diana was a devoted wife, mother, and grandmother.
 She enjoyed when out-of-state family would visit.
 She was a tremendous supporter of her family’s military service and deployments.
 She enthusiastically celebrated her children’s and grandchildren’s accomplishments in life, which ranged from swimming and Girl Scouts to graduations and marriages.
 She was very proud of all of these events, and much more.